ibm-cloud-docs/vpc/managing-placement-groups.md

 | **Name** | The placement group name |
 | **Resource group ID** | The ID of the resource group |
 | **Resource group name** | The name of the resource group |
 {: caption="Table 3.
-Information required to create a placement group using the CLI" caption-side="top"}
+Information that is required to create a placement group using the CLI" caption-side="top"}

 ## Creating the placement group with the CLI
 {: #creating-placement-group-cli-a}